 influencer marketing · singapore

-Singapore is a sponsor capital, not a creator capital.
-Here is the real map of who buys, what they buy, and how to plan around it.
+Singapore is a sponsor capital first.
+Here is the real map of the agencies worth knowing, what deals cost, who buys, and how to plan around it.

 On this page